scerocode/BuildCore/README.md

 # # BuildCore

-A desktop browser workspace with — tabs, notes, a code editor, and session management in one app.
+A desktop browser workspace with — web ai, tabs, notes, a code editor, and session management in one app.

 ---